RIckConsole/gpp_decrypt/README.md

 # gpp_decrypt
 gpp_decrypt is a library for decrypting cpasswords in Group Policy Preference files.
 You'll find this useful for a certain [hackthebox](https://hackthebox.eu) machine as well.
+If you're looking for the standalone binary version, see [gpp-decrypt](https://github.com/RIckConsole/gpp-decrypt)

 ## Usage
 ```rust